eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 Compare Discovery Server with Simple Discovery
 -----------------------------------------------

-In order to compare the ROS2 execution using *Simple Discovery* or *Discovery Service*, we provide two scripts that execute a talker and many listeners and analyze the network traffic during this time.
-For this you will need to install ``tshark`` on your system.
+In order to compare the ROS2 execution using *Simple Discovery* or *Discovery Service*, two scripts that execute a talker and many listeners and analyze the network traffic during this time are provided.
+For this experiment, ``tshark`` is required to be installed on your system.

-However, this functionality are references for advance purpose and we are going to leave its studying to the user.
+These scripts' functionalities are references for advance purpose and their study is left to the user.

 :download:`bash network traffic generator <generate_discovery_packages.bash>`